PeanutButterRat/cryptoserve/docs/source/contributing/api.rst

 Tests
 ^^^^^

-The following package holds all the documentation written for any unit tests in the ``tests`` package.
+This package holds all the documentation written for the unit tests.

 .. autosummary::
    :recursive: